enatsek/Debian-Ubuntu/ad.md

 </summary>

 ---
-Change Windows computer's DNS setting to first DC and proceed as usual.

-AD (including the DNS server on DC) could be managed through windows  workstation after installing RSAT management.
+1. On the Windows computer, configure its DNS settings to point to your Domain Controllers (e.g., `192.168.1.201` and `192.168.1.202`).
+2. Proceed with the standard "Join a Domain" process through System Properties, using the domain name (`386387`) and an administrative account.
+3. After joining, you can install **RSAT (Remote Server Administration Tools)** on the Windows workstation to manage AD, DNS, and other services.

-You can connect to the file server using \\srvf\share1 (share2,3,4) notation from your workstation.
+4. You can connect to the file shares using `\\filesrv\ShareName` (e.g., `\\filesrv\XMrk`) from any domain-joined Windows computer.

 </details>